|Serves: 12||Cuisine: Scandinavian|

 - Twice a day, open the package, baste fish with the juices that have accumulated, and return to refrigerator.
 After 2-3 days the fish will be completely opaque and ready to eat.

 - You may rinse each fillet quickly to remove the sugar-salt cure and dill, or just scrape it off with a large spoon.
 Slice as thinly as you can, on the bias, removing the skin.
 Serve with lemon wedges and dark rye bread.
 More serving ideas: top with capers, a little finely chopped sweet onion, or a Scandinavian-style sauce of mayonnaise and whole-grain mustard thinned with cream.

-- For a taste reminiscent of smoked salmon, add a Tbsp. of Ingredient Finder Smoked Salt in the recipe.
+- For a taste reminiscent of smoked Salmon, add a tbsp of Japanese Smoked Sea Salt in the recipe.

-- Other compatible seasonings from The Ingredient Finder include Amber Spice Blend, Coquelicot Spice Blend and Breeze Spice Blend.
+- Other compatible seasonings include Enji Kunsei Smoked White Sesame Seeds, Amber Spice Blend, and Breeze Spice Blend.